threefoldtech/info_grid/src/documentation/faq/faq.md

 ### Is it possible to access the Error Screen or Log Screen?

 Yes!
 On the Zero-OS console, hit alt-F2 to open up the Error/Log Screen, and hit alt-F3 to go back to the main screen.

-### I plugged an HDMI cable from my monitor into the node and the monitor is displaying nothing.
-What can I do?

-You may have to reboot with HDMI cable already connected.
-Video does not seem to be turned on unless HDMI is present at boot.
-Once you boot with HDMI in, you can unplug and replug and it will work.

-To simply see if your 3Node is online, you can go on the [ThreeFold Explorer](https://explorer.threefold.io) or check with the [Telegram ThreeFold Farm Status Bot](https://t.me/tfnodestatusbot).

 ### What does it mean when I see, during the 3Node boot, the message: error = context deadline exceeded?